FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/19-privacy-attacks.md

 ### 3.1 Add New Configuration

 If your own attack method requires new hyper-parameters, they should be registered in the configuration.
-The details of registering your own hyper-parameter can be found in [Link to add]({{}}).
+The details of registering your own hyper-parameter can be found in [this post]({{ '/docs/own-case/' | relative_url }}).

 ### 3.2 Server as the attacker